 A reminder to always prepare.

 Benjamin Franklin once stated ‘an ounce of prevention is worth a pound of cure’.
 As an American, it’s no surprise his proverbs haven’t been updated to the metric system, but nevertheless, his sentiments still smack of truth.
-In my eagerness to fly through a short Day 39, I skipped my morning stretches and set out on the paltry 10.46-kilometre stretch.
-When I arrived at Marshalls Hut in the late afternoon, everything had fallen apart.
+In my eagerness to fly through a short Day 39, I skipped my morning stretches and set out on the paltry 10.46-kilometre route.
+When I arrived at Marschalls Hut in the late afternoon, everything had fallen apart.

 Heysen Trail Diary – Day 39

 I awoke feeling rejuvenated after showering and devouring the best chicken parmigiana schnitzel of the trail on Day 38.
 My day’s task was short, sharp and stress-free.
 The topsy-turvy weather from the past two weeks had eased, leaving overcast skies and a gentle breeze—idyllic conditions for a speedy hike.

 While the path between Marrabel and Marschalls Hut may have been straightforward, the subsequent leg to Kapunda was not.
 In fact, the farm-filled countryside between these two designated accommodation spots was the longest of the Heysen Trail at 35.32 kilometres.
 I wanted a quick, easy Day 39 to prepare.